 The footwear component of the design, it is intended and it is designed in the same vein as our highest performing basketball products… So, higher ability, high life – Jordan Rice, part of Nike’s smart systems team that was involved in the making of the Adapt BB

-NBA players including Boston’s Jayson Tatum, Dallas’ Luka Doncic, the Los Angeles Lakers’ Kyle Kuzma and New York’s Frank Ntilikina are already in the Adapt.
-Duke men’s basketball team, too, has given them a test drive.
+NBA players, including Boston’s Jayson Tatum, Dallas’ Luka Doncic, the Los Angeles Lakers Kyle Kuzma, and New York’s Frank Ntilikina, are already in the Adapt.
+The Duke men’s basketball team has also given them a test drive.

 It’s a sneaker, it’s a good shoe.
 I didn’t break it in enough for me to wear in a game, but it’s a phenomenal sneaker – Duke standout Cam Reddish